render-engine/render-engine/docs/docs/contributing/CONTRIBUTING.md

 - Operating System - *System and Version (e.g. MacOS Sonoma)*
 - Python Version - *ex.
 Python 3.12.0*
 - Plugins/Themes/Custom Parsers & Collections Installed - *You can add them as a list*
-- Commands/Code Used - *What did you enter to get the output that you recieved*
+- Commands/Code Used - *What did you enter to get the output that you received*
-- Output - *Copy the Error or output that you recieve.
+- Output - *Copy the Error or output that you receive.
 This can be a screenshot but is more helpful as text*

 ## Working on an Issue